Prescott, Wisconsin: Geography

+Prescott is Wisconsin's westernmost incorporated community, although rural portions of Burnett and Polk Counties are farther west.
+Along with the rest of Pierce County, Prescott is officially part of the Minneapolis-St. Paul-Bloomington MN-WI Metropolitan Statistical Area, with many Prescott residents commuting to Minneapolis or Saint Paul for employment or education.

+Prescott is located at 44°45′6″N 92°47′35″W (44.751567, -92.793141).

 Transportation

-Prescott is served by US 10, WIS 35 and WIS 29.
-US 10 runs west to the Twin Cities and east to the county seat in Ellsworth.
+Prescott is served by U.S. Highway 10 and Wisconsin Highways 29 and 35.
+U.S. 10 runs west to the Twin Cities and east to the county seat in Ellsworth.
 WIS 35 runs along Wisconsin's western border.
-From Prescott, it runs north toward River Falls and Hudson, although County Road F provides a more direct connection to Hudson.
-WIS 35 runs south along the Mississippi River through rural areas all the way to La Crosse, although the highway provides easy access to Red Wing, Minnesota via US 63.
-WIS 29 has its western terminus at Prescott.
+From Prescott, it runs north toward River Falls and Hudson, though County Road F provides a more direct connection to Hudson.
+WIS 35 runs south along the Mississippi River through rural areas to La Crosse, and provides easy access to Red Wing, Minnesota via U.S. 63.
+WIS 29's western terminus is Prescott.
 It runs east to River Falls, Menomonie, Chippewa Falls, Wausau, and Green Bay before ending in Kewaunee.

-Prescott does not have any scheduled public transportation services.
-The nearest public transportation is in nearby Cottage Grove, Minnesota, where Metro Transit offers express buses to Minneapolis and St. Paul on weekdays at rush hour.
+Prescott has no scheduled public transportation services.
+The nearest public transportation is in Cottage Grove, Minnesota, where Metro Transit offers express buses to Minneapolis and St. Paul on weekdays at rush hour.

 Due to its location along the confluence of two navigable rivers, Prescott is a major area for private boating, but no scheduled commercial transportation options are available by river.

 Amtrak train service is available in both Red Wing and St. Paul, which are both served by the Empire Builder, running between Chicago and Seattle or Portland, Oregon.

-The nearest intercity bus service is provided in Hastings, Minnesota by Jefferson Lines, running between Minneapolis and Rochester.
+The nearest intercity bus service is provided in Hastings, Minnesota, by Jefferson Lines, running between Minneapolis and Rochester.

-Commercial air service is available at the Minneapolis-St. Paul International Airport in the Twin Cities.
+Commercial air service is available at the Minneapolis-St. Paul International Airport.

 Education

 Prescott has four public schools and one parochial school.
-The Prescott School District operates the four public schools, which are Malone Elementary School (Grades K-2), Malone Intermediate School, (3-5) Prescott Middle School (Grades 6–8), and Prescott High School (Grades 9-12).
+The Prescott School District operates the four public schools: Malone Elementary School (grades K-2), Malone Intermediate School (3-5), Prescott Middle School (6–8), and Prescott High School (9–12).
 St. Joseph's School is a private Catholic school for grades K-6.
-The mascot for the Prescott Public Schools is the cardinal.
+The Prescott Public Schools' mascot is the cardinal.